-8.3.1 FreeSpeak II Application
+8.6.1 FreeSpeak II Application

-The E-QUE interface cards can be configured for FreeSpeak II use in two modes, depending on whether antennas or splitters are to be connected.
+The E-Que interface cards can be configured for FreeSpeak II use in two modes, depending on whether antennas or splitters are to be connected.

-If the E-QUE interface card is configured:
+If the E-Que interface card is configured:

-- In Antenna mode all eight E1/T1 ports can be used to connect up to eight antennas. - To support splitters, only two ports are active (ports 1 and 5) allowing a maximum of two splitters to be connected.
+- In antenna mode all eight E1/T1 ports can be used to connect up to eight antennas. - To support splitters, only two ports are active (ports 1 and 5), allowing a maximum of two splitters to be connected.
 Each splitter can support up to five antennas.

-When the E-QUE interface cards are used in FreeSpeak II mode, they cannot be connected to the antennas via third party equipment or via fiber as the antennas require the DECT sync signal and this will not be converted by third party equipment or fiber interfaces.
+When the E-Que interface cards are used in FreeSpeak II mode, they cannot be connected to the antennas using either third party equipment or fiber.
+The DECT sync signal required by the antennas will not be converted by third party equipment or fiber interface cards.